-Is Shooting Star Stock Indices Candle Pattern Bullish or Bearish?
+Is the Shooting Star Candle Pattern in Stock Indices Bullish or Bearish?

 Shooting Star is a bearish reversal pattern.
 It shows up at trend peaks.